rgalanakis/robgforpps/_pages/may-2025-bond-nonpartisan.md

 I still cringe, and think it is worth keeping in mind that we need to apply extra scrutiny.

 I am worried that, if the wrong people are on the board, we will make irresponsible spending decisions.
+Along with the bond, will be four Board Director elections.
+Vote wisely!

 That said, our audits for previous bonds have actually turned out well, with exceptions noted below.
 I have "audited the audits" to a small degree, and they are rigorous,